wobsoriano/vue-clerk/docs/composables/use-auth.md

 # useAuth()

+Access the auth state inside your React components.

+## Overview

-The useAuth composable is a convenient way to access the current auth state.
+The `useAuth` composable is a convenient way to access the current auth state.
 This composable provides the minimal information needed for data-loading and helper methods to manage the current active session.

 ## Usage